 Paraglide: Synthesis of Concurrent Systems Software

 In this project, we explored new directions for computer assisted construction of concurrent systems.
 The work ranged from new techniques for automatic synchronization inference based on semantic search to verification-driven synthesis combining program analysis and inference, to synthesis of concurrent algorithms such as concurrent data structures.
-Using the techniques developed here, we managed to synthesize new concurrent set and memory management algorithms which surprised even top algorithmic experts.
+Using the techniques developed here, we managed to synthesize new concurrent set and memory management algorithms which surprised even algorithmic experts.
 This project won the A-level Outstanding Project Award at IBM Research.

 Quality Virtual Machine

 The goal of this project was to scale important dynamic program analysis algorithms (e.g. resource usage) by integrating the analysis with the language runtime (i.e., the virtual machine).
 By making the runtime aware of the analysis, various performance optimizations are now made possible: fine-grained feedback-directed control of the analysis overhead, efficient snapshot algorithms, etc. Among other things, we extended a real-world Java VM (IBM's J9) with various analyzers as well as techniques to control the overhead (the resulting system was called QVM).
-Using QVM, we were able to analyze massive applications (without any change to the app) and find and repair errors that would have been very difficult or impossible to detect otherwise.
+Using QVM, we were able to analyze massive applications (without any change to the application) and find and repair errors that would have been very difficult or impossible to detect otherwise.